thecdil/sediment/_tributaries/atmosphere.md

 But the tides of loss, Ogden notes, tend to spread unevenly, taking on different shapes and intensities as loss flows through the various bodies that populate a lost terrain.
 My sense of loss is not the same as Tad's or Katie's, and their loss is not the same as that of the canyon's native species or people, who, when the flood came, lost their home and means of living.
 "Losses," she continues, "are rarely equally distributed" (7).

 The patchwork of loss and wonder that emanates from Glen Canyon's photographs, seeps out of its books, circles its ochre mesas, its salt-stained buttes, might be thought of as a kind of atmosphere that hovers over the landscape.

 Geographer Ben Anderson says that affects, such as loss and wonder, tend to behave like bodies of air.
 Atmospheres envelop people and places in their auras, but they also shapeshift as they eddy around those people and places.
-Atmospheres, Anderson writes, "are always being taken up and reworked in lived experience," which is why they are "uncertain, disordered, shifting, and contingent" (79, 78).
+Atmospheres might jump across space and time as they stick to books, art, photographs, or archives--but because they "are always being taken up and reworked in lived experience" (79) they are "uncertain, disordered, shifting, and contingent" (78).

-Despite their airy indeterminacy, the atmospheres generated by loss and wonder matter for Glen Canyon.
-Like the winds that cut the canyon's dunes and sculpted its balanced rocks, currents of loss and wonder also leave their marks on the landscape.
+When I look at Tad's photos or read Katie's journals, and I sense loss, or wonder, I am drawn into a shared atmosphere, enveloped by the same resonances.
+As Ogden writes, they "carry the past and being-­in-­the-world forcibly into the present.
+In doing so, they touch us" (28).
+Kathleen Stewart says that affective encounters such as these are “a kind of contact zone” where “flows of power literally take place” (qtd. in Ogden 28)

 {% include feature/image-gallery.html objectid="sediment54" caption=false%}

 For Ogden, wonder does not lie outside of loss.
 Oftentimes, wonder instigates loss.
 Pointing to the word's entanglement with *Wunder-kammer*, "those “curiosity cabinets” filled with skulls, artifacts, rocks, fossils, and other specimens" she defines wonder as the "impulse to know and acquire the world" (7).

 I think here about the title of Katie's book, her possessive "my" when referring to the river, and I think about the customary use of the words "capture" and "take" in photography.
 In this light, Tad's photograph collection becomes a kind of *Wunder-kammer,* a curiosity cabinet filled with the rocks and artifacts of Glen Canyon.
 Katie and Tad did not want to take the canyon all for themselves, but they did want to maintain their access to it, an access that was predicated on the removal of Glen Canyon from Indigenous possession--oftentimes in the name of wonder.

+Despite their airy indeterminacy, the atmospheres generated by loss and wonder matter for Glen Canyon.
+Like the winds that cut the canyon's dunes and sculpted its balanced rocks, currents of loss and wonder also leave their marks on the landscape.

 {% include feature/trib-button.html trib="humans" image="exploration" text="Exploration" anchor="exploration" %}
 {% include feature/new-section.html %}